Aspen Ketamine Center

 How Ketamine Works For Chronic Pain

 Ketamine infusion therapy helps heal neuropathic pain syndromes

 by stopping the persistent misfiring of damaged nerves.
 This allows the nervous system to reset itself and grow healthy connections.
-IV ketamine for pain is administered in a safe and relaxing environment.
-Ketamine for pain is non-addictive and long-lasting.
+IV ketamine for pain is administered via a continuous

 Get the PDF Guide to Ketamine Therapy

 How long do the benefits of ketamine infusions last?
 What is ketamine treatment for anxiety like?
 Does ketamine work for anxiety?
 How effective is ketamine for anxiety?
 Does ketamine work for anxiety?
 Get all your questions answered by downloading our free comprehensive guide.

 Ketamine News Articles

 Between 1999 and 2018, nearly 450,000 people died from an opioid overdose, per the CDC.
 Almost 70% of the 67,367 drug overdose deaths in 2017 involved an opioid...
 So we know ketamine is a powerful pain reliever, but can it possibly compare to opioids?
 “Absolutely.
 Ketamine’s potency in pain management has been shown to be equal to or better than a number of strong opioid and opiate medications, including methadone, meperidine, fentanyl, and morphine.
 When presented with the evidence for ketamine as a treatment option, it’s almost impossible not to start connecting the dots.